 Apple.
-In 2005, Google and Apple entered into an agreement where,
+In 2005, Google and Apple entered into an agreement where, in exchange for Apple setting Google Search as the default search engine on all Safari search access points, Google paid Apple \$15 million and a share of the revenue Google generated from search traffic originating from the Safari search box.
 Def.'s Stmt. of Mat.
-Facts as to Which There is No Genuine Issue in Supp. of Mot., ECF No. 423 [hereinafter Google DOJ SMF], ¶14; see Google 429 Exs.,6 ECF No. 429, Ex.
+Facts as to Which There is No Genuine Issue in Supp. of Mot., ECF No. 423 [hereinafter Google DOJ SMF], ¶ 14; see Google 429 Exs., ECF No. 429, Ex.
 7, ECF No. 429-7 [hereinafter Apple Agreement].
 Importantly, Safari is the only web browser that is pre-installed on Apple devices.
 See Google 429 Exs., Ex.
 2, ECF No. 429-2, at 126:3-17.
-Thus, under the Browser Agreement with Apple,

-Apple Agreement at 4.7
+Thus, under the Browser Agreement with Apple, "Google will automatically be used for the web search [on all Apple devices through Safari] unless the user selects another search provider."
+Apple Agreement at 4.
+Since 2005, "the revenue share percentage and related financial terms have changed several times."
 Def.'s Mem. of P. & A. in Supp. of Def.'s Mot. for

-6 Citations to "Google 429 Exs." refer to Google's exhibits filed under ECF No. 429.
+&lt;sup>6 Citations to "Google 429 Exs." refer to Google's exhibits filed under ECF No. 429.
 Similarly, citations to "Colorado 470 Exs." refers to Colorado Plaintiffs' exhibits filed under ECF No. 470.
 This citing convention will be used for exhibits throughout the Memorandum Opinion.

-7 ECF pagination is used for all exhibits.
+&lt;sup>7 ECF pagination is used for all exhibits.